Long Island Rail Road: CityTicket

 In 2003, the LIRR and Metro-North started a pilot program in which passengers traveling within New York City were allowed to buy one-way tickets for $2.50.
 The special reduced-fare CityTicket, proposed by the New York City Transit Riders Council, was formally introduced in 2004.
 The discounted fares were initially only available for travel on Saturdays and Sundays.
 In March 2022, it was expanded to include all off-peak trains throughout the week for $5.
 The MTA announced plans in December 2022 to allow CityTickets to be used on peak trains as well; governor Kathy Hochul confirmed these plans the next month.
+The peak CityTickets, as announced in July 2023, would cost $7 each.
+As part of a one-year pilot program starting in July 2024, monthly tickets for LIRR trips entirely within New York City would also receive a 10% discount.

-CityTicket is valid for travel within zones 1 and 3 on the Long Island Railroad.
-CityTickets can only be bought before boarding, except at Willets Point where they can be purchased on board, and they must be used on the day of purchase.
-CityTickets are not valid for travel to Far Rockaway because it is in Zone 4 (despite being within the city limits) and the Far Rockaway Branch passes through Nassau County.
-It is also not valid for travel to the Elmont station or the special event only Belmont Park station, which are just barely east of the Queens-Nassau border and thus are within Zone 4.
+CityTicket is valid for travel within Zones 1 and 3 on the Long Island Rail Road.
+CityTickets can only be bought before boarding – except at Mets–Willets Point, where they can be purchased on board; they must be used on the day of purchase.

+CityTicket is not valid for travel to the Elmont station (located in Nassau County, just east of the Queens-Nassau border) – or the Far Rockaway or special event-only Belmont Park station (located in Queens, just west of the Queens-Nassau border) – and are all within Zone 4.